fenago/ml-scikit-keras-tensorflow/labs/lab_9.md

     trained clustering model to find this image's cluster, and you can then simply return all the images from this cluster.

-To segment an image

-:   By clustering pixels
+To segment an image: By clustering pixels
     according to their color, then replacing each pixel's color with the mean color of its cluster, it is possible to considerably reduce the number of different colors in the image.
 Image segmentation is used